DohaAdel29/Loan-Eligibility-Prediction/README.md

 # Loan-Eligibility-Prediction
-Project for predicting loan eligibility using python.
-It utilizes machine learning algorithms and preprocessing techniques to determine if an applicant is eligible for a loan based on various factors.
-The project includes model building, evaluation, and documentation.
+loan eligibility prediction project using python.
+It includes implementation of popular machine learning algorithms such as decision tree, support vector machine (SVM), and logistic regression.
+These models are utilized to determine whether a loan applicant is eligible for a loan based on various factors.